ngn13/venom/README.md

 # Venom | Free and open source info-stealer
-Venom is a free (as in freedom) and open source information stealer tool targeting x64 Windows 10/11 systems.
+Venom is a free (as in freedom) and open source information stealer tool targeting x64 Windows 10/11 systems, written in Go.

 </br>